nishanths/scrobble/doc/content/guide/src/index.md

 in the Apple Music desktop app.

 Additionally the Scrobble macOS app by default scrobbles only once every 24 hours.
-So your listening history on the Scrobble website may be behind by a day.
+So your listening history on the Scrobble website may be behind by a day or more.

 # Contact/Report issues